vladNew91/Hacker-News-App/README.md

 4. Have a button to force refresh of the list.

 Home page have:
-1. charts
+1. top stories
-2. weather
+4. chatGPT
-3. chatGPT
+3. weather
+2. charts

 ## List of technologies